Skip Navigation

 Glossary

-Accommodation: A modification or adjustment to a job, the work environment, or the way things usually are done that enables an individual with a disability an opportunity to attain the same level of performance or to enjoy equal benefits and privileges of employment as are available to an average similarly-situated employee without a disability.
+Accommodation: A modification or adjustment to a job, the work environment, or the way things usually are done that enables an individual with a disability an opportunity to attain the same level of performance or to enjoy equal benefits and privileges of employment as are available to an average similarly situated employee without a disability.

-Assistive Technology (AT): "any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
+Assistive Technology (AT): Is "any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
 (29 U.S.C.
 Sec 2202(2)."
 RESNA

 Community Rehabilitation Provider (CRP): Organizations and individuals who have been approved to provide support to individuals with disabilities in employment.
 Staff receive specialized training to be certified as an employment specialist or job coach.
-They provide a variety of services including job development, coaching, training and support
+They provide a variety of services including job development, coaching, training and support.

-CRP: see Community Rehabilitation Provider
+CRP: See Community Rehabilitation Provider

 DHHS OACPD: Department of Health and Human Services, Office of Adults with Cognitive and Physical Disabilities